CIP 13 - Cardano URI Scheme

 The wallet UI should always confirm the exact delegation choice even when it is unambiguous from the URI.
 When the user has multiple wallets, the wallet UI must select which wallet(s) the user will be delegating from.

-These yet unsupported parameters in the URI query string should (by preference of the wallet UI designers) either be ignored or generate a warning message, to avoid leading the user to believe they are implementing a currently unsupported but perhaps popularly referenced multi-pool delegation list:
+If, during a wallet or other application's development process, it is still only able to support single pool links, these parameters in the URI query string should (by preference of the wallet UI designers) either be ignored or generate a warning message, to avoid leading the user to believe they are implementing a currently unsupported but perhaps popularly referenced multi-pool delegation list:

 - any value for the first URI query argument;